MuayThaiLegz/ScientificMethod_ForInvesting-/README.md

 ---

 * About

 As mentioned above we restricted ourselves to just the balance sheet and here is a breakdown of the Pandas DataFrames we sliced and concatenated to better be able to display values.
 We found that a time frame of four year helped deal with irregular availability of companies and availability of that years balance sheet.

+We sliced the balance sheet into four components based on their intrinsic representation, we list them below.
+All which are represented in the example code below.

+We then looked at 4 companies in diversified industries to evaluate and compare financial health based on these selected values.

+---

+* Custom DataFrames and Plots

+After creating the DataFrames we used the .corr() method to evaluate the theorized interrelationships and plotted a heat map to visualize these results

+We also used a flexible method to plot our data.
+This will be the first example in our selction below.

 * Python Code Examples

 ```

 mask = us_balance_annual.index.get_level_values(level=1) > 2014 | (us_balance_annual.index.get_level_values(level=1) == 2018)
 us_balance_annual_ = us_balance_annual.loc[mask]
 us_balance_annual_

+balance_sheet_cash_equal.groupby(level=0).plot.bar(
+    title= ('Displays[balance_sheet_cash_equal] per Company'),
+    figsize=(17,13),
+    rot =360,
+    grid =True,
+    fontsize = 13)